Working Together to Safeguard Children defines sexual abuse as behaviour which:

 - Sleep problems or regressed behaviours i.e. bed wetting;

-- Frightened of or seeking to avoid spending time with a particular person;
+- Being frightened of or seeking to avoid spending time with a particular person;

-- Knowledge of sexual behaviour/language that seems inappropriate for their age;
+- Knowledge of / or interest in sexual behaviour/language that seems inappropriate for their age;

-- Physical symptoms including pregnancy in adolescents where the identity of the father is vague or secret, STIs, discharge or unexplained bleeding;
+- Physical symptoms including pregnancy (particularly where the identity of the father is vague or secret), STIs, discharge or unexplained bleeding;

 - Injuries and bruises on parts of the body where other explanations are not available especially bruises, bite marks or other injuries to breasts, buttocks, lower abdomen or thighs;